prash-lb/PHP-PostgreSQL/README.md

 # PHP-PostgreSQL

-VIDOEFLX is a project made in php  where you can create an account and look some movie traillers (not finished)
+VIDOEFLX is a project made in php  where you can create an account and look some movie traillers (just the back-end :))